Drug information provided by: IBM Micromedex

-You or your child should not use astemizole (Hismanal®), cisapride (Propulsid®), erythromycin (Ery-Tab®), pimozide (Orap®), quinidine (Cardioquin®), or terfenadine (Seldane®) while taking this medicine because of the risk of unwanted side effects.
+You or your child should not use astemizole (Hismanal®), cisapride (Propulsid®), erythromycin (Ery-Tab®), pimozide (Orap®), quinidine (Cardioquin®), or terfenadine (Seldane®) while using this medicine because of the risk of unwanted side effects.

 Using this medicine for a long time or using it too much while you are pregnant (especially during the first trimester) can harm your unborn baby.
 Use an effective form of birth control during treatment with this medicine and for at least 1 week after the last dose.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 This medicine may rarely cause serious liver problems.
 Check with your doctor right away if you or your child are having more than one of these symptoms: abdominal or stomach pain or tenderness, clay-colored stools, dark urine, decreased appetite, fever, headache, itching, loss of appetite, nausea and vomiting, skin rash, swelling of the feet or lower legs, unusual tiredness or weakness, or yellow eyes or skin.

-This medicine may rarely cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may rarely cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you or your child have a rash, itching, hives, hoarseness, trouble with breathing, trouble with swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 Serious skin reactions can occur in certain people during treatment with this medicine.
-Check with your doctor right away if you or your child start having a skin rash, itching, or any other skin changes while you are using this medicine.
+Check with your doctor right away if you or your child start having a skin rash, itching, or any other skin changes while using this medicine.